XFox111/GUTSchedule/changelogs/github.md

 ## Core
-- Fixed anonymous schedule loading
+- Fixed and improved parser